Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: You can associate a network security group (NSG) to a virtual network subnet
+Hot Area: You can associate a Network Security Group (NSG) to a virtual network subnet

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: You can associate a network security group (NSG) to a virtual network
+Hot Area: You can associate a Network Security Group (NSG) to a virtual network

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: You can associate a network security group (NSG) to a network interface
+Hot Area: You can associate a Network Security Group (NSG) to a network interface

 - [x] Yes.
 - [ ] No.